ZA

 Before you do anything with property

-- Confirm ownership details and whether there is an outstanding bond/mortgage.
+- Confirm ownership details and whether there is an outstanding bond or mortgage.

 - Do not sign sale agreements or accept deposits until authority and ownership path are clear.